Stakeholder workshop on re-evaluation of food additives focusing on those used in foods for infants below 16 weeks of age

 Under Regulation EC 1333/2008, EFSA must re-evaluate by 2020 all food additives authorised for use in the EU prior to 20 January 2009.
 All substances authorised under previous legislation are allowed until their re-evaluation is complete.
 The programme for this re-evaluation is defined by Regulation (EU) No 257/2010.

-So far, uses of food additives in foods for infants in their first months of life have not been re-evaluated, the reason being that the risk assessment approach followed until now by EFSA was not applicable to this age group.
+So far, uses of food additives in foods for infants in their first months of life have not been re-evaluated by EFSA, the reason being that its risk assessment approach followed for food additives until now was not applicable to this age group.
 In May 2017, EFSA’s Scientific Committee published a guidance document on the risk assessment of substances present in foods intended for infants below 16 weeks of age, which advises on the approach to be followed.
 In line with this approach, EFSA launched several calls for scientific data on the use of specific additives in foods for infants below 16 weeks of age.
 With the same calls EFSA is seeking data to address gaps that have previously been identified for all uses of these substances.

 To deliver effective re-evaluations, it is critical that EFSA receives these scientific data (e.g. on chemical and biological properties or toxicological studies) from additive producers, food processors and other interested parties (including national authorities, research institutions and academia).
 Engaging all stakeholders is therefore vital to the completion of the safety assessment of these food additives, and ultimately to the protection of consumers across the EU.